Enoch768/Wrangling-TMDB-movies-dataset/README.md

 </ul>
 <h6> Tmdb credits dataset </h6>
 <ul>
-<list> Crew - Array of objects that contain cree that partake in the production of a movie, their gender, their department.</list>
+<list> Crew - Array of objects that contain crew that partake in the production of a movie, their gender, their department.</list>

-<list> movie_id - integer reference movies dataset . </list>
+<list> movie_id - integer references
+id on tmdb movie dataset . </list>

-<list> cast - array of objects that contain names of casts im a movie amd yhe roled they played. <\list>
+<list> cast - array of objects that contain names of casts im a movie and the role they played. </list>
 </ul>

 <h4> About Project </h4>